Moving to Puerto Rico and the Unknowns

 The smell has seemed to dissipate (or I have grown used to it) over the last couple weeks,

-but in the meantime, I was very, VERY thankful for the sample candles Glade sent for me to test.
+but in the meantime, I was very, VERY thankful for candles.

 5. Trash in the Ground and the Post in a BoxHere in Puerto Rico, most of the trashcans are literally IN the ground (they look like THIS) and many of the homes here use post office boxes instead of home mailboxes.
 Any package deliveries also go to the PO Box.
 Neither affect us terribly much, but are an interesting twist on everyday life.
 The PO Box is in a little postal store in Palmanova Plaza, a beautiful square in the middle of Palmas with restaurants, a fountain and apartments above.
 (HERE it is at night.)
 I call it "the castle" because I can find my way home on the golf cart as long as I head towards the "spires".